Etchingham: Famous residents

 Among the famous former residents of Etchingham is the regicide James Temple, who lived at Haremere Hall in the 1620s.
 He was a judge at the trial of Charles I and signed the execution warrant.

 Haremere was later owned by the second Sir John Lade, a notorious gambler and close friend of the Prince Regent.
 He was a notable whip.
 His wife, Letty, had been the mistress of a highwayman before becoming a mistress of the Duke of York.
 She too was a notable horsewoman and whip and was painted by Stubbs.
 Sir John ran through the family fortune and ended his life as a coachman.

 Another famous resident, the novelist and critic Anthony Burgess, lived in a semi-detached house called Applegarth on the south side of the A265 road (west of the High Street).
 His house can be distinguished by the presence of a small statue of a Siamese cat next to the building (he and his first wife Lynne were cat-lovers).
-The uncorrected proofs of hid novel Tremor of Intent state it was written in Etchingham on June 20-August 30, 1965.
+The uncorrected proofs of his novel Tremor of Intent state that it was written in Etchingham between 20 June and 30 August 1965.

 The folk musicians Ashley Hutchings and Shirley Collins lived there in the 1970s and formed the Etchingham Steam Band in 1974.